iwilare/qltl-pnf/README.md

 This repository contains the Agda definitions and proofs to present a positive normal form for a quantified linear temporal logic QLTL based on counterpart semantics in the sense of Lewis.
 Two counterpart flavours are defined here, one with partial functions and one with standard relations.

+For a categorical presentation of this logic see [https://github.com/iwilare/categorical-qtl](https://github.com/iwilare/categorical-qtl).

 ## Remarks

 Formulas use a representation based on de Bruijn indices to ensure well-scopedness[^1].
 Each formula is typed with a number `n : ℕ`, indicating the size of the underlying context in which the formula is defined.
 This is such that `n` is greater than the cardinality of the set of free variables of the formula, and is thus sufficient to ensure that the formula is well-scoped by construction.
 For example, in PNF the formula `∃x. x = y` is represented as: